Ringgold teens to hold mayoral campaign signs as punishment for stealing them

-Two Ringgold teens will take part in the final push for Ringgold’s city election on Tuesday, Nov.
-5, by holding campaign signs for a mayoral candidate they stole signs from.
+RINGGOLD - Two Ringgold teens will take part in the final push for Ringgold’s city election on Nov.
+5 by holding campaign signs for a mayoral candidate they stole signs from.

 According to the Ringgold Police Department, two 16-year-old boys stole campaign signs belonging to mayoral candidate Paul Lee on Sept.
 25 from a yard on Guyler Street.